alexandercote/FreeRTOS_Deadline_Driven_Scheduler/README.md

 # FreeRTOS_Deadline_Driven_Scheduler
 Deadline driven scheduler using Earliest Deadline First (EDF) implemented ontop of the FreeRTOS scheduler.

-System validation completed using on-board LEDs and buttons on the STM32F407G Discovery board
+System validation completed using a toy application utilizing on-board LEDs and and the user button to create aperiodic tasks on the STM32F407G Discovery board

 ![image](test1.gif)

 | Task     | Execution time         | Relative Deadline  | LED Colour   |